rpgreview/papersandpaychecks/pnp.md

 **Wendy West-Breese**, an tradesperson, E+1 S+2 T+3 P+2 (Promoter)

+Physically strong and athletic would be the first features people would notice of Wendy West-Breese if for the fact that she wasn't a furry.
+The fact that her preferred kindred animal spirit is apparently a turkey is not something that has gone unnoticed, least of all by other members of the furry community.
+A constantly boorish whinger, Wendy is not the sort of person who makes friends easily, indeed at all.
+Nevertheless there is grudging respect for her abilities across a range of electronic, mechanical, and structural design, and she's a diligent worker.
+Plus she's a utterly superb cook, and has an excellent sense of taste and smell which acts as a complementary skill.

+Wendy's awful personality is actually a result of their own self-doubt, brought on by fact that very few people ever thank or recognise her efforts, primarily due to the fact that's invariably promoting the failures of others.
+This is unlikely to change in the immediate future due to her determination to get the first *and* last word in any conversation and never with anything pleasant to say about other peeople.
+"Idiot wind, blowing every time you move your mouth", as a certain poet once said.

+Any encounter with Wendy West-Breese as an NPC Worker is likely to quite unpleasant to say the least.
+Any problems and errors that occur in a work task will result in withering criticism from Wendy to the PC Workers.
+This is potentially difficult to take especially from a person who has a turkey-shaped hat.
+She makes a good annoyance character given how unlikely it is for anyone to provide assistance.

 | **Characteristic**| **Value**	| **Bonus**  | 	|	|
 |-------------------|-----------|------------|--|-------|
 | Strength	    |   12	|  +1	     | Profession	  | Tradesperson |